Trump, SoftBank CEO announce $100 billion US investment, in echo of 2016 event

 Trump promised last week that he would extend fast-track permitting to any company that invests $1 billion or more in the United States.

-(Reporting by Jeff Mason and Steve Holland; additional reporting by David Shepardson, Rishabh Jaiswal in Bengaluru, Rocky Swift in Tokyo, and Susan Heavey.
+(Reporting by Jeff Mason and Steve Holland; additional reporting by David Shepardson, Rishabh Jaiswal in Bengaluru, Rocky Swift in Tokyo, Susan Heavey in Washington, and Krystal Hu in Toronto.
 Editing by Colleen Jenkins, Ross Colvin and Nick Zieminski)